borntofrappe/game-development/00 Pong/Pong 5/README.md

 Once the paddles are allowed to move following user input, you need to make sure their position doesn't exceed the boundaries of the window.

-Lua provides `math.min` and `math.max` to clmap values to a lower and upper threshold.
+Lua provides `math.min` and `math.max` to clamp values to a lower and upper threshold.
 The idea is to assign to the coordinate the value following user interaction, or the threshold.
 For instance, to clamp the northbound paddle for `player1`, as the paddle reaches the top of the window (`y = 0`), assign a value of `0` to avoid having the paddle above the window (`y < 0`)

 ```lua
 if love.keyboard.isDown('w') then